MohamedHeshamMustafa/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+1) We Read our Image in a grey scale fromat
+2) we do smoothing before applying canny algorithm by using Kernel size of 3
+3) Apply Canny Detection with a low threshold 1 : 3 to high threshold
+4) Determine Region of interest to detect Lane lines in Image
+5) using hough transfrom to find lines
+6) separate line segments into left lines and right lines For each line: we calculate average slope and intercept
+7) calculate x_min and x_max values using intercept, slope, y_min and y_max

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+I have a problem with calculating vertices, Need some smart implementation to calculate it without putting it hard coded

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to write a function to calculate Vertices parames instead of putting it as hard coded values that depend on the data

-Another potential improvement could be to ...